Monkeypox collections available prospectively. COVID-19 collections available banked & prospectively.

-Whole organs and anatomical parts are all available in inventory at our partner biobanks and body donation centers, or by prospective collection to meet your exact research and education requirements.
+Whole organs and anatomical parts are all available either banked in inventory at our partner biobanks and body donation centers or by prospective collection.
+We work hard to meet your exact research and education requirements.

-We either have in inventory, or can collect, biospecimens from most diagnoses, with the exception of some rare diseases.
-Precise availability depends on your patient criteria, how you would like the samples to be prepared and which data you need with each sample.
+Accio Biobank Online either has banked in inventory, or can collect prospectively, biospecimens from most diagnoses – with the exception of some rare diseases.
+Precise availability depends on your patient criteria including how you would like the samples to be prepared and the data you need with each sample.
 Pathology reports, clinical history and follow up data may be available for various collections.

-FFPE blocks or curls/slides are most likely to be available from living patients who have undergone surgery or biopsy, although frozen specimens may also be available and fresh samples may be collected prospectively.
+FFPE blocks or curls/slides are most likely to be available banked in inventory from living patients who have undergone surgery or biopsy.
+Frozen specimens may also be available either banked or prospectively, and fresh samples may be collected prospectively.

 Deceased donors’ specimens can be prepared according to your exact criteria.